Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Problem Statement

 \subsection{Query Plan Representation}

-In learning-based query optimizers, query plan representation learning begins with taking the physical query plan as input, using a feature encoder and tree model to generate plan representations.
+In learning-based query optimizers, query plan representation learning typically begins by taking physical plans as input, which are encoded using a feature encoder and a tree model to generate plan representations.
 These representations encapsulate critical information, including operators, parent-child relationships, and underlying data, serving as essential inputs for downstream tasks.
-Consequently, their quality sets a performance ceiling for the entire cost model, making the tree model’s output pivotal to the optimization process.

-\example{Figure~\ref{fig:tree_model_comparison} shows a comparative study on tree models~\cite{bigg}, showing that different tree models yields varying cost estimation performance under identical workloads and optimizer configurations, which highlights the importance of tree models. }
+Consequently, their quality impacts the performance ceiling for the entire cost model, making the tree model’s output pivotal to the optimization process.
+A comparative study on tree models~\cite{bigg} has shown that different tree models can lead to varying cost estimation performance under identical workloads and optimizer settings, highlighting the importance of the tree model choice.